 12 of the Best Scuba Diving Sites in Asia

 Sometimes, the most beautiful things in the world simply can’t be found on land.
 What dwells beneath ground level in our vast oceans is like a universe all of its own, and if you have an adventurous bone in your body, you’ll agree that it’s worth exploring.
-Here at Ampersand, we offer Scuba Diving Experiences across all destinations in Asia.
+Scuba diving in Asia can add some of the most rewarding experiences, and we offer scuba diving experiences across all destinations in Asia.
 Read on for some of our favourite diving spots:

 Diving off the Derawan Islands is an adventure with so much diversity; from big green turtles to barracudas and sharks, the marine life is simply breathtaking.
 But amongst all the different species, one of the most incredible creatures is the Stingless Jellyfish.
 Through evolution, this jellyfish species has lost its natural defence system so you can get up close to these magnificent animals without running the risk of being stung.
 Other amazing sea-life to look out for includes Napoleon Wrasses, Cuttle Fish, Spanish Mackerel, Jacks, Batfishes, Squid, Crocodile Fish, Scorpio Fish, Sea Horses, and over fifty different types of coral.
 Another notable feature of the Derawan Islands is that the Chelonia Mydas Turtle can be spotted on land hatching their eggs; a rare and beautiful sight.

 Top Tip: Some of the water’s most bizarre creatures can be found beneath the pylons of the 200 metre long jetty.
 A great diving spot not to be missed!